garydwatson/tkregreplace/README.txt

 I think If I can implement these features, this program could actually be useful to somebody.

 changlog
+    version 0.1.2
+        Took out rdoc/usage which is no longer supported from 1.9.3 onward, tested with ruby 2.1.0 and it still works :), added a line so it loads up tiles

     version 0.1.1
         Added rdoc documentation to the source and changed the gem so that it